-- How do different milking procedures (e.g. udder preparation, milk cooling, equipment cleaning) and on-farm food safety systems such as RAWMI training affect milk quality?
+- What are the best methods for preventing contamination?
+How do different milking procedures (e.g. udder preparation, milk cooling, equipment cleaning) and on-farm food safety systems such as RAWMI training affect milk quality?

-- How can legalization be done such that it’s affordable for herdshare of all sizes?
+- How can legalization be done such that it will be affordable for herdshares of all sizes?
 Onerous laws mandating expensive requirements which farms can’t afford will drive them out of business or underground.

 We invite all herdshares farms in B.C. to participate in this project.
 Mentoring from RAWMI-trained agisters is available to all participants.
 Test results are posted below with each farm given a 3-digit code in order to provide confidentiality.